A functional connectome containing 200,000 cells, 75,000 neurons with physiology, and 523 million synapses.

 • It is the first EM reconstruction of a mammalian circuit across multiple functional brain areas.

 Below you can find visualization tools, as well as instructions and links to tutorials for how to query and download portions of the dataset programmatically.
-To “git started” analyzing data, “checkout” the MICrONS Binder repository for anatomical data and the MICrONS Neural Data Access (NDA) repository for functional data.
+To “git started” analyzing data, checkout the MICrONS Programmatic Tutorials for anatomical data and the MICrONS Neural Data Access (NDA) repository for functional data.

 The pre-print with details about the dataset is: